Buzzer beater: Football

 In Australian rules football there are kicks after the siren, where a mark or free kick awarded just before the end of a quarter may be kicked as the final action of that period.
 In Gaelic football, play is extended to allow for the kick of a free kick or puck awarded prior to the end of a half.

 In gridiron football, a touchdown after time expires or a field goal (or, much more rarely, a successful fair catch kick in American football or an open-field single point in Canadian) kicked as time expires can be described as a "buzzer beater," though no actual buzzers are used in that sport.
 More generally, in all codes, if a play (regardless of if it involves a kick) is in progress at the time the clock expires, play continues until the ball is dead.
 (In American football, the snap on the buzzer-beating play must take place before the clock expires, except if the defense commits a foul on the last play, in which case an untimed down is added.
 In Canadian football, a play can and must be executed even if the clock expires after the previous play but before the snap.)
 Several important games have been decided on the outcome of buzzer beaters, such as Super Bowl XXXVI and Super Bowl XXXVIII, both of which were decided on successful kicks by Adam Vinatieri; in contrast, Scott Norwood's infamous missed kick in Super Bowl XXV decided that game in favor of the opposing New York Giants.
 A related concept in football is the Hail Mary pass.

-In rugby union the game does not end until the ball goes dead after the time has expired.
-Therefore, if a side trailing by less than one point can maintain possession and keep the ball in play, they have a chance of victory.
+In rugby union the game does not end until the ball goes dead after the time has expired (If a try is scored after time has expired, the team is allowed to kick the conversion).
+Therefore, if a side trailing by 6 or less points can maintain possession and keep the ball in play, they have a chance of victory.
 A rule change in 2017 amended the rules so that if a penalty is awarded, the ball can be kicked out and a line-out taken, even if time has elapsed.
 The rules in rugby league also allow for play after time has elapsed; however, a tackle will also end the game, meaning that significant extensions are less likely.

 In association football, matches or halves are ended at the main referee's discretion (provided that regular time has expired by then), and at the higher levels of play, they almost never end it unless the ball is around the midfield at the time or if the ball is dead while the allocated stoppage time has been surpassed by a minute or more.
 As such, scenarios where buzzer beaters could theoretically occur almost never happen.
 In the very rare scenarios where a referee does blow the whistle to end the half or match while a ball is almost scored but has not crossed the goal line, it does not count as a goal.